flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

       :ARG0 d)
 ```

 We score this again with the Smatch metric.
-It should also be low, since the graphs are totally different.
+It should also be low, since the graphs haven't gotten more similar.

 ```
 >>> F-score: 67